pviotti/trade-processor/README.md

  the cost of adding (offline) coordination and managing consistency issues between the two.
  Similarly, a caching layer (e.g., Redis, memcached) would help improving the frontend performance.

+ * *Security*.
+Clearly, for a currency exchange processor security is paramount.
+ In a production-ready version of this application, we would enable HTTPS support for the API and, depending on the needs, implement an authentication protocol, possibly based on [tokens][token-auth].
+ Moreover, to thwart possible DoS attacks and abuses, we'd have to implement some request throttling - which we did not in the present version (despite the availability of [simple solutions][rate-limit] for express.js) to facilitate the execution of load tests.

 Ultimately, the design choices involved in a similar project depend on the goals and the assumptions about performance, fault tolerance and correctness.